mildred/nimnews/README.md

     nimble install -d
     nim c -d:ssl src/nimnews

-You can omit `-d:ssl` if you don't want to compile in STARTTLS support.
+You can omit `-d:ssl` if you don't want to compile with STARTTLS support.

 Run
 ---